MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/platform-specialization.md

 Improving system design is the most effective approach to improving operations of any common platform.
 Through system-design improvements, stability can increase and business interruptions can decrease.
 Design of individual systems is beyond the scope of the environment view that's taken throughout the Cloud Adoption Framework.

-As a complement to this framework, the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework) provides guiding tenets for improving the quality of a platform or a specific workload.The framework focuses on improvement across five pillars of architecture excellence:
+As a complement to this framework, the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework) provides guiding tenets for improving the quality of a platform or a specific workload.
+The framework focuses on improvement across five pillars of architecture excellence:

 - **Cost optimization:** Manage costs to maximize the value delivered.
 - **Operational excellence:** Follow operational processes that keep a system running in production.